updated on 14 September 2023

-The lack of diversity within the legal profession is a fundamental issue that all law firms, barristers’ chambers and law schools must address if they want to attract the best talent and ultimately offer the best services to their clients.
-LawCareers.Net’s Diversity Hub offers future lawyers an insight into the work that these organisations are doing to promote and implement diversity within the workplace and the legal profession as a whole.
+The lack of diversity within the legal profession is a fundamental issue that all law firms, barristers’ chambers and law schools must address if they wish to attract and retain the best talent, and offer the best services to their clients.

-Under the Equality Act 2010, there are a number of protected characteristics which are illegal to discriminate against.
+Under the Equality Act 2010, there are a number of protected characteristics that are illegal to discriminate against.
 These are:

-It is crucial that effective initiatives are implemented to address the issues relating to workplace diversity and inclusion within the legal profession.
+Therefore, it’s crucial that effective initiatives are implemented to address the issues relating to workplace diversity and inclusion (D&I) within the legal profession.

 There are also a number of diversity organisations and access schemes working to improve access to the profession for aspiring lawyers from various underrepresented backgrounds, including NOTICED, the InterLaw Diversity Forum and the Law Society Diversity Access Scheme.

-This Diversity Hub will be updated regularly to keep you in the know regarding what law firms, chambers and legal education providers are doing to remove existing barriers and work towards a more diverse and inclusive profession.
+Our Diversity hub will be updated regularly to keep you in the know regarding what law firms, chambers and legal education providers are doing to remove existing barriers and work towards a more diverse and inclusive profession.